 Among the rock layer horticultural charcoal can be added.
 Simply dish out a circular area but not out to the edge of the glass where you can see it.
-Gently place the charcoal in a thin layer and tidy up and areas along the edges that are visible.
+Gently place the charcoal in a layer about half an inch deep and tidy up and areas along the edges that are visible.
 Horticultural charcoal helps absorb impurities and better aids in drainage and controlling moisture.
 It can also help with smells from decaying plant matter and mold and fungus.
 It isn’t absolutely necessary but it helps build a better terrarium.

 Plants that are going into the jars should have their potting mix or soil combed out with a fork or similar object.
 You don’t have to get all of the soil out but it makes it easer to plant and lets the roots have a new period of growth.
 Another method is to remove the plant from the pot and from the bottom up cutting the root ball in half and apart so that you can spread the roots in a layer from side to side.
 Using a sheet of paper as a guide or as a funnel fill in the potting mix to cover the roots.
 A long pair of forceps or a bamboo skewer may help if you cant get your hand in the container.

-Some of the more wet loving or humidity loving plants can have live sphagnum moss laid on top.
-Even the packaged moss from the home improvement stores should begin to grow (not the ground up type but the long strand type).
+Some of the more wet loving or humidity loving plants can have long fiber sphagnum moss laid on top.
+Even the packaged moss from the home improvement stores may begin to grow (not the ground up type but the long strand type).
 Dried sphagnum may come back to life, not from the dried moss itself, but from its spores.
 If it does it can take as long as three or four months to see growth.
 Rocks, gravel, and even sand can be placed on top of the soil if you don’t prefer to add sphagnum moss.
 You don’t have to put anything if you don’t have it or don’t care to have it on the soil.

 Different plants need varying levels of light, but whatever you do don’t leave your jar sealed in direct sunlight.
 The jar will quickly become an oven and bake your plants.
 The glass becomes a solar heat collector and inside temperatures will quickly raise.
 It is best to place your plants in filtered or indirect sunlight instead of in direct heat of sunlight.
 Other plants need much less light than others so a little experimenting may be in order to produce the best light levels.